 Rebuilding a School at the Bottom of Langtang Valley

 On the latest trek, the unexpected snow led us to a new project that needs our help - a school rebuild at the bottom of Langtang Valley, at the trek starting point in Syabru Besi.
 We discovered this completely ruined school through the detour and learned that children as young as 3 years old are having to walk an hour uphill to the next closest school.
 We are beyond excited to help piece this school back together and provide a space for these children to learn!!
 Below are before and after photos after just one day of volunteer work.
 Our volunteers removed a lot of the rubble, and we will likely have to demolish the remaining walls and foundation before rebuilding on the site again.
 We are currently meeting with the school principal, District Education Officer, local village officials and engineering consultants in order to complete the necessary permitting process required by the Nepalese government to meet earthquake-resistant standards before we translate the design into reality.

-Updates from the Langtang Management & Reconstruction Committee (LMRC)
+Updates from our benefiary Langtang Management and Reconstruction Committee (LMRC)

 "LMRC has provided 32.5 sacks of cements to all 116 families with transportation cost.
 250kg of iron bar to all 116 families.
 50 pieces of plywood to all 116 families.
 6 pieces of floor plywood, glasses for window to all 116 families. all materials are transported to Langtang.
 All money are mixed and used for all 116 families.